Tech-Matt/nano-vhdl/README.md

 ## Next things to implement

-TODO:

-- [ ] --> Check if there are other things except keywords that has to be highlighted.
+- [ ] Check if there are other things except keywords that has to be highlighted.
-- [ ] --> Implement header and magic in the nanorc file
+- [ ] Implement header and magic in the nanorc file
-- [ ] --> I just coded every vhdl keyword to have the same color.
+- [ ] I just coded every vhdl keyword to have the same color.
 Sort them into different groups, such as, control flows, data types, and so on and so forth, and map them with different colors.
-- [ ] --> Add support for common imported libraries such as numeric_std
+- [ ] Add support for common imported libraries such as numeric_std
        and the one for std_logic.